mainmatter/playbook/project-flow/full-service/README.md

 - identifying and understanding the goal of the project
 - conceptualising an application that pursues that objective
 - implementing that application and launching it
-- validating the application indeed achieves the objective
+- validating if the application achieves the objective

 These stages will usually be passed through several times, incrementally building up the application.
 We refer to the deliverable of each pass through